unity-sds/unity-ads-deployment/ci_cd/README.md

 #### GitLab Runner

 The registered runner will appear at the Unity group CI/CD.
 To see the registered runner
-1. Log in to MCP GitLab at https://gitlab.mcp.nasa.gov/
+1. Log into MCP GitLab at https://gitlab.mcp.nasa.gov/
 2. From the left sidebar select _Groups_
 3. Then select _Unity_ group
 4. Again, from the left sidebar select _Build > Runners_